-- 1 Select a page. - 2 Select an option:
+- 1 Select a page.

+- 2 Select an option:

-- > Dashboard.
+- From the map, select = > Setup Map > Dashboard.

-- From the compass, trip computer, or status page, select = > Change Dashboard.
+- From the compass, trip computer, or status page, select

+Change Dashboard.

 - 3 Select a dashboard.

 Profiles

 Profiles are a collection of settings that optimize your device based on how you are using it.
 For example, the settings and views are different when you use the device for hunting than when geocaching.